We tasted many 2017 wines at the VDP.Weinbörse Mainz earlier this week. Here some thoughts on this very promising vintage.

 Of course, any such comment needs to be taken with the usual grain of salt when confronted with glorified generalization.

-We are looking forward to diving into proper Estate visits and seeing what this charmer of a vintage has really in store for us.
-We anticipate to have Part I of our detailed 2016 Vintage Report ready, as usual, by the end of June or very early July.
+We are looking forward to diving into proper Estate visits and seeing what the hugely promising 2017 vintage has really in store for us.
+As usual, we anticipate Part I of our detailed 2017 Vintage Report to be ready by the end of June.

 © Text by Mosel Fine Wines "The Independent Review of Mosel Riesling ... and beyond!"